 When can seedlings be put under lights or in the sun?

-“When can seedlings be put under lights or in the sun?” is a common and sensible question that is often asked by novice cannabis enthusiasts.
-For those who are growing indoors, cannabis seedlings may be put under lights as soon as they emerge from the soil or growing medium.
+“When can cannabis seedlings be put under lights or in the sun?” is a common and sensible question that is often asked by novice cannabis enthusiasts after germinating seeds indoors under lights.

 When using HID lighting (usually a metal halide lamp), young seedlings should be kept at least 50cm from the bulb.

 With compact fluorescent lamps (usually 100w or more), a distance of around 15cm should be maintained between the top of the young seedlings and the bulb.

 If using normal fluorescent tubes (18-36w), seedlings can be kept within a few centimetres of the light source.